ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 We see that it uses the gatttool command to send a sequence of 4 bytes to one specific handler (0x003d).
-The WeDO 2.0 has several handlers but until LEGO Education releases the promised SDK this is the only handler we «know» how to use:
+The WeDO 2.0 has several handlers but until LEGO Education releases the promised SDK this is the only handler we "know" how to use:

 This is meaning of those 4 bytes:
-* the firt byte defines the port (01 or 02)
+* the first byte defines the port (01 or 02)
 * the second byte defines the command (01 = motor speed)
-* the third byte defines the lenght of the following argument(s) (01)
+* the third byte defines the length of the following argument(s) (01)
 * the fouth byte is the argument, in this case the speed percentage

 To spin in one direction we send a positive value from 1 to 100 (or 01 to 64 in hexadecimal).
-To spin in the opposite direction we send a «negative» value from 255 to 156 (or FF to 9C in hexadecimal).
+To spin in the opposite direction we send a "negative" value from 255 to 156 (or FF to 9C in hexadecimal).
 To stop the motor we set the speed as zero (00).
 Please note that for small speed values (less than 20%) the motor will not respond.